IRLL/HIPPO_Gym/README.md

 ```

-In the code above, we listen to any incoming websocket messages and parse the data from the message.
-If the websocket message sent from our backend contains the data:
+In the code above, we listen to any incoming Websocket messages and parse the data from the message.
+If the Websocket message sent from our backend contains the data:

 ```python
 {'routeKey' = 'UI',
     {'env':